 Gauge (thickness) Lower numbers = thicker

-Marginally, since each set of panels, is at a different distance to the combiner box, the increased wire diameter in the series strings tends to equalize the voltages at the combiner box.
+Marginally, since each set of panels, is at a different distance from the combiner box, the increased wire diameter in the series strings tends to equalize the voltages at the combiner box.

 Wiring Solar Panels — Safety

-It is the same when wiring the solar panels, at 20 volts (5 amps) the panels have a low shock hazard.
-The same panels, when wired in series of three, have a shock hazard.
+It is the same when wiring the solar panels, at 20-volts (5 amps) the panels have a low shock hazard.
+The same panels, when wired in a series of three, have a shock hazard.
 If the panels were wired in series more than three, the shock hazard is very serious.

-The National Electrical Code requires that direct current systems greater than volts require installation by a licensed electrician with specialized training in high voltage systems.
+The National Electrical Code requires that direct current systems greater than 50 volts require installation by a licensed electrician with specialized training in high-voltage systems.
 This is because high voltage direct current electrical systems have a large potential shock hazard.

 Warning: When wiring the solar panels in series you better have electrical skills and knowledge equal to the task.

-(Also, don’t forget about the effect of shade on the series wired panels, described below.)
+(Also, don’t forget about the effect of shade on the series of wired panels, described below.)

 Wiring Solar Panels — Connections